 1. Fitbit Charge 4

 The Fitbit Charge 4 is very accurate and is practically hands off.
 It works well with MyFitnessPal™ and automatically tracks all your movements.
-Slightly larger than the Inspire 2 you also get the in built GPS and other Fitbit goodies like Cardio Score and Activity minutes.
-You’ll want to check out other options if you want a color screen.
+Slightly larger than the Inspire 2 you also get the in built GPS and other Fitbit health features like Cardio Score and Activity minutes.
+It also includes advanced sleep monitoring and you’ll want to check out other options if you want a color screen.

 2. Garmin Vivosmart 4

 The Garmin Vivosmart 4 is a slim, lightweight MyFitnessPal™ compatible tracker.
 It’s not going to win awards for stylish design but it can be used in the water with a 5ATM rating.
-Battery life is good at around 7 days for typical use.
+Great battery life at around 7 days for typical use.
 The lack of an on board GPS , small display and lack of interchangeable straps go against it.

 3. Apple Watch Series 5